12 Days of Christmas Cards, Snowy Woods

 I've had so much fun planning and painting this series that I hate for it to end.
 But the holidays have started and my family plans are always at the center of this season.
 There's nothing like a child's smile at the joy of Christmas and I'm not going to miss a minute of it!

-Merry Christmas and a Joyful Holiday to You!
+Merry Christmas and a Joyful Holiday to All!